lm2-poly/OpenFiberSeg/readme.md

 $ python3 -m pip install opencv-python

-On Linux, you may need to build OpenCV from source.
+On Linux, if installing opencv-python fails, you may need to build OpenCV from source.
 Please see: https://docs.opencv.org/4.5.3/d7/d9f/tutorial_linux_install.html

 # Run extraction on the sample data provided